taylor-shift/luisroel91.github.io/_posts/2023-06-23-leetcode-235-lowest-common-ancestor-of-a-binary-search-tree.md

 This is what the `Lowest Common Ancestor` is, or `LCA` for short.

 To do this we'll use a variation of the `Depth First Search` algo to recurse along the tree until we find the node we're looking for...the one between the min/max values of the tree.
-Its extremely similar (or perhaps, it is) to `Binary Search`
+Its extremely similar (or perhaps, it is) to `Binary Search`.

 I've commented the code to make it easier to understand: